StefanoRapisarda/software-overview-machine-learning-for-screening-text/README.md

 ## [Abstrackr](https://github.com/bwallace/abstrackr-web)

-Abstrackr is a collaborative (i.e., multiple reviewers can simultaneously screen citations for a review), web-based annotation tool for the citation screening task.
+Abstrackr is a tool developed at the Tufts Evidence-based Practice Center.
+It is a collaborative (i.e., multiple reviewers can simultaneously screen citations for a review), web-based annotation tool for the citation screening task of systematic reviews.
+The tool provides an interface to machine learning methods.

 ## [ASReview](www.asreview.nl)